hemengke1997/vite-plugin-public-typescript/README.md

 ## Usage

-Note: The default value of 'inputDir' in 'publicTypescript' is' public-typescript ', you can also reconfigure this property.
+Note: The default value of 'inputDir' in 'publicTypescript' is 'public-typescript', you can also reconfigure this property.
 Then you need to create a folder with the same name in the same directory as' vite.config.ts' and create a '.ts' file inside it

 ```ts